alisw/alibuild/docs/user.markdown

 the one being used for development.
 The common use case is that development happens on a Mac while production runs on some older Linux distribution like SLC5 or SLC6.
-In order to improve the experience of cross platform development aliBuild now offers the ability to run in [Docker](https://docker.io) via the `--docker` option.
+In order to improve the experience of cross platform development bits now offers the ability to run in [Docker](https://docker.io) via the `--docker` option.
 When it is specified the first part of the architecture will be used to construct the name of the docker container to be used for the build and the build